-- Represents either PRSUs or Profits Interest Units based on the officer's election.
+- (4) Represents either PRSUs or Profits Interest Units based on the officer's election.
 Reflects the range of value that may be earned by each executive officer, based on the level of performance over the performance period.
-The actual number of units that will be earned depends on the level of Relative TSR over the three-year performance period ending December 31, 2025 (unless a change in control occurs before that date).
-Vesting occurs in four equal quarterly installments in 2026, subject to continued employment on the vesting date, except in the case of a Qualifying Termination or Retirement (subject to the officer's compliance with certain restrictive covenants) or a change in control.
-If the Qualifying Termination, Retirement or change in control occurs during 2026, the previously earned units immediately vest.
-If the Qualifying Termination or Retirement occurs during the performance period and is not in connection with a change in control, the number of units earned will be determined at the end of the performance period and vesting will be prorated based on days elapsed through the date of the Qualifying Termination or Retirement.
-If the change in control occurs during the performance period, the performance period will end on the date of the change in control.
-In such case, if the executive officer is employed on the date of the change in control or has a Qualifying Termination or Retirement within 60 days before the change in control, depending on the level of Relative TSR as of the date of the change in control, all, a portion or none of the units will be earned and vested on the date of the change in control.
+The actual number of units that will be earned depends on the level of Relative TSR over the three-year performance period ending December 31, 2026 (unless a change in control occurs before that date).
+Vesting occurs in four equal quarterly installments in 2027, subject to continued employment on the vesting date, except in the case of a Qualifying Termination or Retirement (subject to the officer's compliance with certain restrictive covenants) or a change in control.
+If the Qualifying Termination, Retirement or change in control occurs during 2027, the previously earned units immediately vest.
+If the Qualifying Termination or Retirement occurs during the performance period and in so to in connection with a change in control, the number of units earned will be determined at the end of the performance period and vesting will be prorated based on days elapsed through the date of the Qualifying Termination or Retirement.
+If the change in control occurs during the performance period, the performance period will end on the date of the change in control, depending on the level of Relative TSR as of the date of the change in control or has a Qualifying Termination or Retirement within 60 days before the change in control, depending on the level of Relative TSR as of the date of the change in control or has a Qualifying Termination or Retirement within 60 days before the change in control.
 Dividend equivalents accrue on PRSUs that subsequently are earned.
 Accrued dividend equivalents are only payable if and to the extent the PRSUs are earned.
-Each unvested and unearned Profits Interest Unit entitles the holder to receive distributions equal to (i) 10% of the regular periodic distributions per OP Unit paid by Omega OP to OP Unit holders and a corresponding percentage allocation of Net Income and Net Loss attributable to the regular periodic distributions per OP Unit and (ii) 0% of the special distributions and other distributions not made in the ordinary course per OP Unit paid by Omega OP to OP Unit holders and a corresponding 0% allocation of Net Income and Net Loss attributable to the special distributions and other distributions per OP Unit not made in the ordinary course.
-Each earned Profits Interest Unit entitles the holder to receive a distribution (and a corresponding allocation of Net Income and Net Loss per earned Profits Interest Unit) equal to the excess of: (i) the amount of distributions from Omega OP that would have been paid per Profits Interest Unit if the Profits Interest Unit had been an OP Unit on January 1, 2023 over (ii) the Interim Distribution per Profits Interest Unit.
-In addition, each earned Profits Interest Unit entitles the holder to receive distributions and allocations of Net Income and Net Loss that accrues following the date that the Profits Interest Units become an earned Profits Interest Unit pursuant to the partnership agreement of Omega OP determined without regard to the adjustments described above.
-See "Compensation Discussion and Analysis - Components of Our Executive Compensation Program -Long-Term Equity Incentives for Three-Year Period commencing January 1, 2023." - (5) Represents either PRSUs or Profits Interest Units based on the officer's election.
+Each unvested and unearned Profits Interest Unit entities the holder to receive distributions equal to (i) 10% of the regular periodic distributions per OP Unit paid by Omega OP to OP Unit holders and a corresponding 9% allocation of Net Income and Net Loss at - (5) Represents either PRSUs or Profits Interest Units based on the officer's election.
 Reflects the range of value that may be earned by each executive officer, based on the level of performance over the performance period.
-The actual number of units that will be earned depends on the level of Absolute TSR over the three-year performance period ending December 31, 2025 (unless a change in control occurs before that date).
-See Footnote 4 above for a description of other terms.
+The actual number of units that will be earned depends on the level of Absolute TSR over the three-year performance period ending December 31, 2026 (unless a change in control occurs before that date).
+See Footnote 4 above for a description of other terms. - (6) Mr. Booth's employment terminated effective January 2, 2025, and he was paid cash severance amounts pursuant to his Employment Agreement (and subject to the terms thereof).
+In addition, he is eligible to vest in his outstanding equity awards on a prorated basis through January 1, 2026, pursuant and subject to the terms of such awards, his Transition Agreement and Release and his Employment Agreement.